SheldonCompton/ProgrammingClubGame/README.md

 # ProgrammingClubGame

-This project is to ultimately become a bootable game, written in pure x86 ASM.
+This project is to write a game in C using OpenGL.

 THE END